fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - The type of argument1 of 'hat Abweichung im Beharrungszustand' is 'Regelgröße'.
 - The result type of 'hat Abweichung im Beharrungszustand' is 'Abweichung im Beharrungszustand'.
 - 'Überschwingweite' has the associated LaTeX notation '\(x_{m}\)'.
-- 'Überschwingweite' has the alternative label 'overshoot'.
 - 'Toleranzbereich' has the associated LaTeX notation '\(2\cdot\Delta x_{s}\)'.
-- 'Toleranzbereich' has the alternative label 'specified tolerance limit'.
-- 'Totzeit' has the associated LaTeX notation '\(T_t\)'.
-- 'Totzeit' has the alternative label 'dead-time'.
 - There is a class: 'Anregelzeit'.
 - 'Anregelzeit' has the alternative label 'control rise time'.
 - 'Anregelzeit' has the associated LaTeX notation '\(T_{cr}\)'.